Article Collection

 However, similarly to previous point, using a VPN without other precautions does not make your location undeterminable, and you are also making it explicitly known that you are using a VPN.

-5. Access Internet from a specific IP address.
+Access Internet from a specific IP address or block, which this article describes.
 In this case you are not seeking anonymity or randomization, but want to appear as accessing the Internet from some specific IP address or geographical location.
 That location will usually be somewhere in the residential area, but can also be elsewhere, for example at work.
 Being on the office network may be needed for accessing paid resources like magazine subscriptions that are restricted to office IP ranges, or available only through a second VPN at work.

 When using a VPN for this purpose, it is typically in your interest not to provide evidence that a VPN is being used.